microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/21.luis-with-appinsights/README.md

 After creating the bot and testing it locally, you can deploy it to Azure to make it accessible from anywhere.
 To learn how, see [Deploy your bot to Azure][40] for a complete set of deployment instructions.

+# View metrics
+- Learn how to use [PowerBI, use Azure Monitor queries and Visual Studio][42] to view Application Insights data

 # Further reading
 - [Bot Framework Documentation][20]